rjkviegas/skills-workshops/week-2/oop_3/README.md

 ## Learning objectives

-- Describe 'delegation' as "the delegation of a responsibility to another class".
+- Describe "delegation" as "the delegation of a responsibility to another class".
 - Explain what is meant by the advice "delegate, delegate, delegate".
 - Implement OOP delegation.